isomerpages/pmo-nptd/media-centre/parliamentary-replies/_posts/2026-09-10-post-Parliamentary Reply by Minister Indranee Rajah on Enhanced Childcare Leave and Workplace Support.md

-family values, whether the Ministry will consider publishing a clear set of criteria that employers must meet to be accredited and eligible to display the mark, including expectations relating to family-friendly workplace practices and norms in the workplac</p>
+family values, whether the Ministry will consider publishing a clear set of criteria that employers must meet to be accredited and eligible to display the mark, including expectations relating to family-friendly workplace practices and norms in the workplace.</p>
-<p><strong>Ms Indranee Rajah (for the Prime Minister)</strong>
+<p><strong>Ms Indranee Rajah (for the Prime Minister):</strong>
 </p>
 <p>Mr Speaker, may I have your permission to answer the Parliamentary Questions
-filed by Mr Andre Low, Ms Poh Li San, Mr Lee Hong Chuang and Ms Cassandra Lee in today’s Order Paper together.As announced by the Prime Minister at the National Day Rally, the Government will enhance child-related leave, financial support, caregiving and housing measures to provide greater confidence and assurance to Singaporeans in starting and raising families.
+filed by Mr Andre Low, Ms Poh Li San, Mr Lee Hong Chuang and Ms Cassandra Lee in today’s Order Paper together.</p>
+<p>As announced by the Prime Minister at the National Day Rally, the Government
+will enhance child-related leave, financial support, caregiving and housing measures to provide greater confidence and assurance to Singaporeans in starting and raising families.
 These enhancements are the first set of recommendations from the Marriage and Parenthood (M&amp;P) Reset Workgroup.</p>
 <p>Parents have asked when the Childcare Leave (CCL) enhancements will take
 effect.
 This will take some time.
 Legislative amendments are required, and we are working with our tripartite partners on the implementation details.